Large N Optimization for multi-matrix systems

 \subsection{Collective (Loop Space) Representation}

-The collective representation of multi-matrix systems can be given both at the action (for matrix integrals ($c=0$)) and at Hamiltonian level (for coupled quantum mechanical ($c=1$) systems).
+The collective representation of multi-matrix systems can be given both at the action level for matrix integrals ($c=0$), and at the Hamiltonian level for coupled quantum mechanical ($c=1$) systems.
 These are closely related, so in formulating numerical methods one can work in the Hamiltonian framework \cite{Jevicki:1979mb}.
+To proceed, let us define the adjoint of the loop variable.
+For a loop $\phi(C)$, we define its adjoint as $\phi(\bar{C})$, where $\bar{C}$ is the reverse of the word $C$.
+For example, for a word $C = abaab$, where $a = M_1$ and $b = M_2$, its reverse is $\bar{C} = baaba$.
+In hermitian matrix models, this corresponds to taking a hermitian conjugate of the matrix products.
+As such the adjoint $\phi(\bar{C})$ is simply the complex conjugate of $\phi(C)$ in hermitian matrix systems:

+The ``bar'' symbol on the right hand side of the above formula denotes complex conjugate.
+We note in the hermitian one-matrix models case, the adjoint of a loop is itself since all loops are real valued.
+The use the loop adjoints makes the hermiticity of the collective representation manifest as we will see below.
-Let us start with the collective representation of a multi-matrix integral problem with any number of matrices

-which at large $N$ is efficiently described using an effective action.
+\paragraph{Matrix integrals.} Let us start with the collective representation of the multi-matrix integral problem with any number $d$ of matrices which at large $N$ is efficiently described using an effective action.
 This is obtained by a change of integration variables (from matrices to loops)